 Charlotte might have been the most duplicitous and judge-y of the Brontë sisters, but in my view she also wrote the most accessible books.
 Wuthering Heights, from her equally-revered sister Emily, was really quite complicated and dark and I struggled with it, but Jane Eyre was fantastic!
-There are no real language barriers to overcome, the characterisation was superb (in fact, Charlotte was once called “the first historian of the private consciousness”), and the story was quite straightforward.
-Of course, the leading man, Mr Rochester, is problematic AF and you do have to take off your feminist-ideals hat to enjoy the romance properly, but if you can manage that, you’ll find a lot to love in this classic book.
-Read my full review here.
+There are no real language barriers to overcome, the characterisation was superb (Charlotte was once called “the first historian of the private consciousness”), and the story was quite straightforward.
+Of course, the leading man, Mr Rochester, is problematic AF and you do have to mute your feminist ideals to enjoy the romance properly, but if you can manage that, you’ll find a lot to love in this classic book.
+Read my full review of Jane Eyre here.

-The Adventures Of Sherlock Holmes – Arthur Conan Doyle
+The Adventures Of Sherlock Holmes by Arthur Conan Doyle

 Long time Keeper-Upperers are probably shocked to see Pride And Prejudice on this list.
 I don’t blame them: I dragged my feet for so long on this book.
-But when I finally sat myself down, and rolled up my sleeves, and dove in to Austen’s best-loved work, I found myself pleasantly surprised.
-It’s a great Austen for beginners, because the dialogue and language don’t feel too stilted, and the romance will be familiar to anyone who has ever read a book or seen a movie.
+But when I finally sat myself down and opened myself up to Austen’s best-loved work, I found myself pleasantly surprised.
+It’s a great Austen for beginners, because the dialogue doesn’t feel too stilted, and the romance will be familiar to anyone who has ever read a book or seen a movie.
 Lizzie and Darcy’s relationship has been adapted, interpreted, satirised, and re-written so many times, it’s basically an archetype at this point.
-Read my full review here.
+Read my full review of Pride And Prejudice here.

-The Adventures Of Huckleberry Finn – Mark Twain
+The Adventures Of Huckleberry Finn by Mark Twain

 Of course, all books are worth reading in some measure, but I think these classic books have something special to offer, especially if you’re just wading into that part of the literary world for the first time.
 Have I skipped over your favourite classic?
 Got any other classic books worth reading to suggest?
 Drop them in the comments below (or over at KUWTP on Facebook!).